AbdulSameer47/CrytoCurrencyWallet_FinalYearProject/README.md

 # Step-By-Step instructions(DIY)

-1. If you don't have the software called "etcher" already installed in your computer, download it here: https://etcher.io/.
+1. download Etcher from here: https://etcher.io/.
 This software is used to write the program image to the SD card.
-2. Download the latest pitrezor SD card image by clicking here and select "save" to save the zip file
+2. Download the latest pitrezor SD card image by clicking here.
-3. Start etcher and follow the instructions.
+3. Start etcher.
 You will need to connect the SD card to your computer to flash the pitrezor image file.
 4. After the card is flashed, put it in the SD card slot in the pi.
-5. Connect the USB cable in the USB port near the center of the pi, not the one near the corner.
+5. Connect the USB cable in the USB port near the center of the pi as shown above, not the one near the corner.
-6. Connect the other end of the USB cable to your computer or a USB power supply.
+6. Connect the USB cable to your computer or a USB power supply.
 You should see the pi boot sequence in the monitor and after 4-5 seconds the trezor logo should appear.
-Good!
-That confirms that your pi and SD card are working correctly.
-7. At this point you cannot do much, so disconnect the USB cable, HDMI adapter and cable and remove SD card.
+7. Now disconnect the USB cable, HDMI adapter and cable and remove SD card.
 8. Solder the 2 buttons to the pi.
 The red button (called "no") is connected to the pins 30 and 32.
 The green button (called "yes") is connected to the pins 34 and 36.
 9. Put back the SD card in the pi and reconnect the HDMI and USB cable back to your